Bojan Aleksov

-Bojan Aleksov is a Serbian-born historian, and professor of Balkan history at the University College London.
+Bojan Aleksov (born 1971) is a Serbian-born historian and professor of Balkan history at University College London.
 He is a human rights activist best known as a voice against the Yugoslav Wars through his engagement with the Center for Anti-War Action, Women in Black, and Conscientious Objectors in Serbia.
 Since 2007 he has been an assistant professor, and since 2025 a full time professor of Balkan history at the University College London's School of Slavonic and East European Studies.

 Early years and education

 Aleksov was born in Belgrade, Serbia.
 At the beginning of the war in Croatia in 1991, Aleksov was in the Yugoslav People's Army fulfilling his regular military service.
 In August, after trying to escape from the service, Aleksov was caught and sent to a military hospital in Sarajevo.
 He was later released after being certified as "mentally unable to serve in the army."

 Aleksov graduated from the University of Belgrade with a B.A. and received a M.A. in 1999, along with his Ph.D. in Comparative History of Central, Southern, and Eastern Europe at the Central European University in Budapest in 2005.
 His thesis was Religious Dissent in the Age of Modernization and Nationalism: Nazarenes in Hungary and Serbia 1850-1914.
 Aleksov completed his MA studies in Central European History at the Central European University, Budapest in 1999.
 His thesis was The Dynamics of Extinction: The Nazarene Religious Community in Yugoslavia after 1945.
 He received his B.A. degree in history from the University of Belgrade, Serbia in 1998.
 He was awarded Humboldt fellowship at the Free University of Berlin in 2004 and Max Weber fellowship at the European University Institute in Florence in 2006.